The Business Sale Timeline: What to Expect at Each Stage

 Phase 4: Closing & Integration (1-2 Months)

-The final phase of the business sale timeline, closing and integration, typically takes 1 to 2 months.
+The final phase of the business sale timeline, closing and integration, typically takes one to two months.
 This stage involves finalizing legal agreements, securing financing, obtaining necessary approvals, and planning for the post-acquisition transition.
 This phase is about executing the deal and preparing for the future.

 Definitive Purchase Agreement (DPA)